WITY

-WITY (980 AM) is a stand-alone radio station which began broadcasting in 1953 in Danville, Illinois, United States, owned by Illiana Media LLC.
-The format is adult hits with daily farm programming.
+WITY (980 AM) is a radio station licensed to Danville, Illinois, United States, which began broadcasting in 1953.
+Owned by Illiana Media LLC, it features an adult hits format with daily farm programming.
 Coverage extends west from Danville, Illinois, to Champaign-Urbana, North to Kankakee, South to Charleston-Mattoon, and East to Crawfordsville, Indiana.

 History

 November 24, 1953, saw the advent of WITY on the airwaves.
 The station was one of three sister stations owned in conjunction by Louis Metzlaff, John Axe, and Gil Metzger.
 The sister stations were WITE in Brazil, Indiana, and WITZ in Jasper, Indiana; however, WITY is now independently owned and operated locally.